parkwaydental

 Stay Hydrated Properly

-Proper hydration supports your immune system and helps your body heal.
-It also helps wash away food particles and bacteria that might accumulate around your painful tooth.
-If plain water feels boring, try herbal tea cooled to room temperature, which can provide both hydration and some soothing properties.
+Drink water at room temperature throughout the day.
+Adequate hydration supports your immune system and helps your body respond to infection if one is present.
+Proper hydration also helps wash away food particles and bacteria that might accumulate around your painful tooth.

 Practice Gentle Oral Hygiene